Kernix13/WebApiLab/README.md

 DAmn, in GetPerson I had `id` as an `int` so I changed it to `string` but I'm still getting the same error

 <img src="./swagger-screenshot.png">

+> NOTE: I have to redo this because I forgot to stop and restart the API server when I switched id from `int` to `string` - it works now